Research into ICP has overturned many previous beliefs about the condition. On this page we list two common misconceptions.

 Myth: The itch only occurs on the hands and feet

 In fact, itching in ICP can occur anywhere on the body.
 ICP Support conducted a survey of over 800 women who had been diagnosed with ICP, asking them where on their body they itched.
 The results are shown in the following image.

-As you can see, while the hands and feet are the most common locations for the itching, the arms and legs are also very often affected.
-Almost half of women report itching all over the body, while others report specific locations elsewhere.
+As you can see, while the hands and feet are the most common locations for the itching, the rest of the body is also commonly affected by the itch.